azizgharbi/LEMP-DEV-ENV/README.md

 ```
 * Login : Your login  / password : Your password

-If you want to browse :
+If you want to preview on the web browser:

+* Uncomment the ligne "config.vm.network"

-* Look at config.vm.network and uncomment the ligne , you can also modify the ip adresse with what you want .
+* You can also modify the ip adresse with any of your choice

 ```
 vagrant reload
 ```

-* Browse Url : The Ip adresse.
+* Insert your Ip adresse in the Browser's adresse bar

-### Commands may help you :
+### Commands that might help you :

 ```
 vagrant -h